Multivariate Bayesian models with flexible shared interactions for analyzing spatio-temporal patterns of rare cancers: Real Data Analyses

 \subsubsection{Leukaemia}

-Figure~\ref{fig5} on the left displays the posterior medians of the area-specific shared spatial effect for leukaemia cancer.
+\autoref{fig5} on the left displays the posterior medians of the area-specific shared spatial effect for leukaemia cancer.
 As previously mentioned, this effect captures the common underlying geographical pattern of both incidence and mortality, allowing for the examination of potential shared spatial risk factors affecting both health outcomes.
-For leukaemia cancer, we obtain a value of $\delta = 0.99$, indicating a strong association between cancer incidence and mortality.
-Figure~\ref{fig5} shows high values in Wales, south and east coastal areas of England and the areas of Scotland neighbouring England.
+For leukaemia cancer, we obtain a value of $\delta = 0.99$, indicating a strong association between cancer incidence and mortality. \autoref{fig5} shows high values in Wales, south and east coastal areas of England and the areas of Scotland neighbouring England.
 Low values are observed on most areas of Scotland and in areas near London and Manchester.
-Moreover, for leukaemia cancer the model selected has an spatially unstructured random effect for mortality which represents area-specific effects that can not be explained by the shared term and allows to identify potential risk factors affecting leukaemia cancer mortality but not incidence.
-Figure~\ref{figA1} in \autoref{AppendixD} shows the posterior medians of the area-specific spatially unstructured random effect.
+Moreover, for leukaemia cancer the model selected has an spatially unstructured random effect for mortality which represents area-specific effects that can not be explained by the shared term and allows to identify potential risk factors affecting leukaemia cancer mortality but not incidence. \autoref{figA1} in \autoref{AppendixD} shows the posterior medians of the area-specific spatially unstructured random effect.
 Once again, values greater than 1 indicate areas with rates surpassing the global rate, whereas values less than 1 indicate areas with rates below the global rate.
 Low values are observed in Wales, areas located east from Manchester and areas close to London.
 In contrast, high values are observed in the coastal areas south of London and in the areas of England neighbouring Wales.

-Figure~\ref{fig5} on the right shows the global temporal evolution of each health outcome (posterior medians of $\exp (\alpha_d+\gamma_{td})$ and their 95\% credible intervals).
-It also shows the global rates ($\text{exp} (\alpha_I)$ and $\text{exp} (\alpha_M)$).
-The trend for leukaemia mortality remains relatively stable, showing a slight increase from 2002 to 2019 but remaining close to the national mortality rate.
-In contrast, the trend for leukaemia incidence grows until 2014-2015 at different speeds.
-Initially, there is a slow increase during the first three periods, followed by a faster growth until 2014-2015 when a decrease occurs, obtaining in 2018-2019 values similar to 2010-2011.
-The incidence rates during the periods of 2008-2009, 2010-2011, and 2018-2019 remain fairly similar to the national incidence rate.
+\autoref{fig5} on the right shows the global temporal evolution of each health outcome (posterior medians of $\exp (\alpha_d+\gamma_{td})$ and their 95\% credible intervals) and the global rates ($\text{exp} (\alpha_I)$ and $\text{exp} (\alpha_M)$).
+The trend for leukaemia mortality remains relatively stable, showing a slight increase from 2002 to 2019.
+In contrast, the trend for leukaemia incidence shows slow growth for the first three years, followed by a faster increase that reaches the global incidence rate and remains stable for a year.
+Afterwards, an inverted U-shape emerges, with the maximum value recorded in 2014-2015.